Allergy Relief for Your Child

 It may also help to keep windows closed in your house and car and run the air conditioner.

-Another reason to carefully read the label is that even though the big print may say the product is for a certain symptom (sneezing, allergy, cough, etc.), different products may have the same medicine (active ingredient).
-So it might seem that you are buying different products to treat different symptoms, but in fact the same medicine could be in all the products.
+When your child is taking more than one medication, read the label to be sure that the active ingredients aren’t the same.
+Although the big print may say the product is to treat a certain symptom, different products may have the same medicine (active ingredient).
+It might seem that you are buying different products to treat different symptoms, but in fact the same medicine could be in all the products.
 The result: You might accidently be giving too much of one type of medicine to your child.

-Jay E. Slater, M.D., director of FDA’s Division of Bacterial, Parasitic and Allergenic Products, who is also a pediatric allergist says that children who don’t respond to either OTC or prescription medications, or who suffer from frequent complications of allergic rhinitis, may be candidates for allergen immunotherapy—commonly known as allergy shots.
-According to NIAID, about 80 percent of people with allergic rhinitis will see their symptoms and need for medicine drop significantly within a year of starting allergy shots.
+Jay E. Slater, M.D., a pediatric allergist at the FDA, says that children who don’t respond to either OTC or prescription medications, or who suffer from frequent complications of allergic rhinitis, may be candidates for allergen immunotherapy—commonly known as allergy shots.

-In 2014, FDA approved three new immunotherapy products to be taken under the tongue for treatment of hay fever caused by certain pollens, two of them for use in children.
+In 2014, the FDA approved three new immunotherapy products that are taken under the tongue for treatment of hay fever caused by certain pollens, two of them for use in children.
 All of them are intended for daily use, before and during the pollen season.
 They are not meant for immediate symptom relief.
-Although they are intended for at-home use, these are prescription medications, and first doses are to be taken in the presence of a health care provider.
+Although they are intended for at-home use, these are prescription medications, and first doses are taken in the presence of a health care provider.
 The products are Oralair, Grastek, and Ragwitek (which is approved for use in adults only).

 “Allergy shots are never appropriate for food allergies,” adds Slater, “but it’s common to use extracts to test for food allergies so the child can avoid those foods.”